cablelabs/micronets-gw/README.md

 See [the "Dependencies" section of the micronets-gw README](micronets-gw-service/README.md#Dependencies) for details on installing the micronets-gw-service dependancies.

 Once the Micronets Gateway service is installed, the `/etc/network/interfaces` file needs to be customized for your setup.
 [An example interfaces file can be found in filesystem/opt/micronets-gw/doc](filesystem/opt/micronets-gw/doc/interfaces.sample).
-Note that changes to this file typically (currently?) require a system restart to be made effective.
+Changes to this file require restart of the networking service (e.g. `sudo /etc/init.d/networking restart`).
+As this is not always reliable/tested (currently), a system restart is recommended after changing the interfaces file.

 The Micronets Gateway service configuration can be found in `/opt/micronets-gw/config.py`.
 Almost all of the settings should be able to left at their defaults - with the exception of the `WEBSOCKET_SERVER_PATH` directory.
 This should be set to include a gateway identifier.
 For development purposes, something like `/micronets/v1/ws-proxy/bobs-test-gateway` should suffice.